yw14218/amiga_extra/amiga_manip/README.md

 ## Core concept

 * Complex manipulation tasks can be described as a combination of simpler ones.
 The purpose of this server is to identify and provide several useful services to Amiga developers such that they can concentrate on investigating how to use perception to generate a desired online trajectory and action plan.

 * A single manipulation server is more organised, extensible and trackable than spamming scripts for each task.

 * Services can be used in a script via proxies.
+Some examples can be found in the `scripts` folder

 * Compatible with Amiga simulation.
 Set the simulation argument to true if in use.